asir-ratnani/CS30-Major-Project/proposal.md

 ### Need to Have!!!
  - Flight status using Flight Number.
+(COMPLETED)
  - Flight status using Origin/Destination
  - Departure/Arrivals Board for certain airport (COMPLETED)

 ### Nice to Have :)
- - Live server data
+ - Live server data (AIRPORT BOARDS - COMPLETED)
  - Map of flight route?
  - Multiple cities incorporated around the world (COMPLETED)
  - App version / Mobile browser compatible
  - Expand possibilities using flightaware?
  - user input options (PARTIALLY COMPLETED)
+ - Menu to tie it all together (PARTIALLY COMPLETED)